 HUNTING FOR UNICORNS

-Kristen and I were winding down a perfect day in Charleston, heading back to my car around sundown.
-We were waiting at a crosswalk for the light to turn, when a horse-drawn carriage full of tourists stopped next to us.
-The tours - and horses - are staples of the peninsula, running day and night year-round.
-Right before the light went green, I hunched down just a bit and half-assed an attempt at a silhouette, shooting this photo:
+I didn’t realize at the time.
+I was winding down a perfect day in Charleston, heading back to my car around sunset.
+I was at a crosswalk waiting for the light to turn when a horse-drawn carriage full of tourists stopped at the corner.
+These tours are very popular downtown, running day and night year-round.

 Wait a second…

 And the answer to that was no. Over the span of two full days I didn’t even get an attempt.
+I didn’t see a single horse with a church in the background.

 The steeple placement, the pose of the horse, the background scenery, the lighting, the weather.
-The horses don’t stop in one spot for long, and there are so many trees and buildings downtown that catchinga steeple on the horizon is a real challenge, mostly done at or in intersections.
+The horses don’t stop in one spot for long, and there are so many trees and buildings downtown that catching a steeple on the horizon is a real challenge; mostly done at or in intersections.

 Maybe, I thought, I’m lucky to even get as close as I did.
 This could be nearly impossible.